jpvantassel/hvsrpy/doc/index.rst

 The module includes two main class definitons `Sensor3c` and `Hvsr`.
-These classes include various methods for creating and manipulating 3-component sensor and horizontal-to-vertical spectral ratio objects.
+These classes include various methods for creating and manipulating 3-component sensor and horizontal-to-vertical spectral ratio objects, respectively.

 License Information
 -------------------